fomightez/Jupyter-desktop_with_pymol/README.md

-# Jupyter Desktop Server with pymol installed
+# Jupyter Desktop Server with PyMOL installed
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fomightez/Jupyter-desktop_with_pymol/master?urlpath=desktop)

 This was originally meant to be able to run `pymol_preview_generator.py` from [here](https://github.com/mmagnus/rna-tools/tree/master/rna_tools/tools/pymol_preview_generator); however, the XFCE desktop doesn't seem to allow the icons to be changed (even using `gio set`), and so that was **a dead-end effort for now**.
 However, since PyMOL does at leat work in the desktop GUI, I am leaving it in this state for now in case a use case arises later.

+If you want to use PyMOL reproducibly using scripts and the API, see [here for PyMOL use via commandline on Jupyter using MyBinder](https://github.com/fomightez/pymol-binder).

 -----